SlyFryFrog/Lune/README.md

 ## Requirements and Dependencies

-The Metal backend uses a modified (unofficial) version of metal-cpp found in metal-cpp-extensions.
-These libraries in metal-cpp-extensions are necessary for interacting with the native window when using GLFW.

 | Tool        | macOS (26.0+)          | Linux (Ubuntu 24.04+)          |
 |-------------|------------------------|--------------------------------|
 | Ninja       | `brew install ninja`   | `sudo apt install ninja-build` |